 Students stay engaged in the learning process thanks to an easy-to-understand tutorial, which includes animation and videos with real-world scenarios.

 The last sections, with separate straight truck, and tractor/trailer versions, zero in on what to look for as you approach your equipment.
 "Plus, we include information on how to check the main engine system, fluids, belts and hoses, and, how to inspect each axle.
 Our trailer segment includes tutorials on proper inspections and what to look for."

 All CarriersEdge courses are interactive to reinforce the concepts presented, and quizzes and tests give drivers immediate feedback on comprehension.
 Courses can be taken any time and any place drivers have access to a computer or mobile device and an internet connection, giving them the flexibility to keep up-to-date with training while traveling or at home.
 CarriersEdge combines those courses with a system of management tools allowing fleet managers to track training efficiently.

 According to Jazrawy, offering training in multiple languages (the company also has courses in French and Punjabi) is not only of benefit to drivers, but also "it's very effective in attracting new drivers," she said.

 "When you combine training in the driver's native language, along with diverse recruiting and an operations staff with members who can speak more than one language, you have a solid support system for new drivers."

-Interested parties can learn more or sign up for a free trial of the main CarriersEdge system on the company's website: carriersedge.com.
-They can also try the course directly by contacting firstname.lastname@example.org or 905-530-2430.
+Interested parties can learn more or sign up for a free trial of the main CarriersEdge system on its website at carriersedge.com.
+They can try the course directly by contacting firstname.lastname@example.org or 905-530-2430.
 CarriersEdge offers monthly subscription pricing with unlimited use of its courses for a fixed rate.